 What is hemophilia in children.
-How hemophilia is inherited and modern methods of treating the disease
+How is hemophilia inherited and modern methods of treating the disease?

 Hemophilia is a disease in which a person bleeds frequently and for a long time.

-Girls are much less likely to develop hemophilia than boys.
+Girls are much less likely to develop hemophilia than boys

 The gene that is affected in hemophilia is responsible for blood clotting, in particular, for the presence in the child’s blood of certain substances involved in clotting (they are called clotting factors).

-• hemophilia B - with this type, there is no factor IX in the child's body;
+• hemophilia B - with this type there is no factor IX in the child’s body;

 • hemophilia C is the rarest type, which is now classified as a coagulopathy.